-The adequacy and relevance of each fund is reviewed by the Executive Director of Finance through the annual accounts process and through the annual estimates process.
+The adequacy and relevance of each fund is reviewed by the Executive Director of Financial Services at each year-end through the annual accounts process and through the annual estimates process.
 All recommendations for movements in balances are reported to Council either through the annual accounts or as part of the annual estimates.